History of rugby union matches between South Africa and Wales

 South Africa and Wales have competed against each other in rugby union since 1906.
-Of the 40 matches played to date, South Africa have won 32, with one draw and seven wins for Wales.
+Of the 43 matches played to date, South Africa have won 35, with one match drawn and seven wins for Wales.
 Wales won their first away match against South Africa in 2022.
 Since 2007, the winner has been awarded the Prince William Cup, which was created to celebrate 100 years of rugby between the two nations.